Jyotirmoydeka01/30-Days-30-Project-Challenge/Day06_555_Timer_Variable_Frequency/README.md

 # Day 6 – 555 Timer Variable Frequency Generator

-This project demonstrates how to generate a square wave using the 555 timer IC in astable mode, where the frequency is controlled by a 100k potentiometer.
+This project uses the 555 timer IC in astable mode to create a square wave.
+A 100k potentiometer is used to vary the output frequency, and an LED visually represents the pulse rate.

+---

 ## 🔧 Components Used
 - 555 Timer IC